iqtree/iqtree.github.io/workshop/molevol_tutorial2025.md

 We now try to construct a tree without these "influential" genes.
-To do so, copy the partition file `turtle.nex` to a new file and remove the lines defining the `charset` of these genes, and then repeat the IQ-TREE run with a parititon model (see section 4).
+To do so, copy the partition file `turtle.nex` to a new file and remove the lines defining the `charset` of these genes, and then repeat the IQ-TREE run with a partition model (see section 4).
 You will need to figure out a command line to run IQ-TREE yourself here.

 > **QUESTIONS:**